 Risk Assessment and Traditional Food Consumption

-Traditional foods play an important nutritional, social, cultural and economic role for Indigenous Peoples in Canada.
-This is particularly true in isolated northern communities where access to store-bought, nutrient-rich foods may be limited due to a lack of availability, lower quality and/or high costs.
+Traditional foods play an important nutritional and cultural role for Indigenous Communities particularly true in isolated northern communities where access to store-bought, nutrient-rich foods may be limited due to a lack of availability, lower quality and/or high costs.

-Over the last few decades there has been a shift in many Indigenous communities from a diet based in traditional foods to one where market foods are prominent.
-Reasons for the shift include concerns regarding food safety and environmental contamination in addition to the greater availability of market foods.
-As industrial development increases near northern Indigenous communities, concerns have been raised regarding the quality and safety of traditional foods.
-Industrial practices, which at times includes upsets or malfunctions, can release chemical contaminants into the environment that may affect food quality.
-These factors, in combination with food consumption advisories issued by the government, have contributed to a perception of risk and, for some, distrust in the safety of traditional food consumption.
+Over the last few decades there has been a shift in many Indigenous communities from a diet based in traditional foods to one where market foods are more prominent.
+Barriers to traditional food consumption include changes in access to traditional hunting and harvesting areas, changes in food quality or taste, fear or perception of contamination.
+As resource development encroaches on Indigenous communities, concerns have been raised regarding the potential impacts to the quality and safety of traditional foods.
+Industrial practices, accidents, upsets and malfunctions can release chemical contaminants into the environment that may ultimately affect food quality.
+These factors, in combination with government food consumption advisories, have contributed to a perception of risk and, for some, distrust in the safety of traditional foods.

-Risk assessment focusing on food quality has played a vital role in the investigation of the potential for actual health risks and has provided assurances regarding the safety of traditional food consumption; or if necessary, provided recommendations as to acceptable consumption rates for which specific traditional food items may be consumed in order to limit the potential for health risks.
-For instance, organ tissues such as the liver or kidneys of wild game tend to accumulate higher concentrations of metals when compared to muscle tissue.
-A risk assessment may take into account the differences in concentrations between tissue media in combination with community-specific consumption rates and chemical toxicity information to characterize the potential for human health risks.
+Investigations of traditional food quality have provided valuable information regarding the potential occurrence of actual health risks.
+Results of food studies can also provide assurances regarding the safety of traditional food consumption and if necessary, provide recommendations as to acceptable consumption rates in order to limit the potential for health risks.
+For instance, organ tissues such as the kidneys of wild game tend to accumulate higher concentrations of cadmium when compared to muscle tissue.
+A risk assessment may take into account the differences in concentrations between tissues in combination with the consumption rates to characterize the potential for human health risks.
 If risks exist, acceptable rates of consumption can be derived according to the concentrations measured in the harvested game organs.
-Rather than limiting all consumption, the results may indicate that organ consumption should be restricted to a certain amount per season or year, while muscle may be consumed without restriction (often at rates significantly greater than those reported by the affected communities).
-Results are typically presented by life stage (e.g. adult, toddler, women of child-bearing age).
+Rather than limiting all consumption, the results may indicate that organ consumption should be restricted to a certain amount per season or year, while muscle may be consumed without restriction (often at rates significantly greater than those reported by the communities).
+Results are typically presented by life stage (e.g., adult, toddler, women of child-bearing age).

-In certain cases, First Nations have expressed concern regarding the taste of fish harvested from local waterbodies and the potential that the altered taste may be due to contamination from nearby industrial activities.
-Based on a comprehensive sampling, analytical and risk assessment program, Intrinsik was able to identify the probable cause and attribute the taint in taste to metabolic products released from algal blooms.
+Intrinsik worked with one Alberta First Nation who had expressed concern regarding the taste of fish harvested from local waterbodies and the potential that the altered taste may be due to contamination from nearby industrial activities.
+Based on a comprehensive fish and water sampling program, Intrinsik was able to identify the probable cause of the taste alteration and attribute the taint in taste to metabolic products released from algal blooms.

 Traditional foods play a crucial role in the sociocultural, nutritional and economic well-being of Indigenous communities.
-As such, it is important that access to such foods is not inhibited by a perception of risk, but that the potential for actual risks be investigated and communicated clearly to maintain the health and well-being of Indigenous Peoples.
+As such, it is important that access to such foods is not inhibited by a perception of risk, but that the potential for actual risks be investigated and communicated clearly to maintain the health and well-being of all consumers.